BrownDwarf/gollum/docs/fetching_models.rst

     cd ~/Downloads
     wget -r -l 0 ftp://phoenix.astro.physik.uni-goettingen.de/HiResFITS/

-If you don't have ``wget`` on your computer, please help the ``gollum`` grow by filing a GitHub Issue with how you resolved the problem, or what problems you are encountering.
+If you don't have ``wget`` on your computer, please help ``gollum`` grow by filing a GitHub Issue with how you resolved the problem, or what problems you are encountering.

 As noted, this process will take a while as each individual file is painstakingly downloaded from a single German computer.
 The commandline script, as written, will preserve the directory structure--- that's good!
 The ``gollum code`` demands that the directory structure is preserved.
 Once it's all downloaded it should look like this ::